-They can soothe any number of withdrawal symptoms and generally make you feel better.
+Shower detox soothe any number of withdrawal symptoms and generally make you feel better.
 Here are some reasons showers are great in detox.

 Fever and sweating are common withdrawal symptoms.
 Lying in bed covered in sweat makes you feel unclean.
-What’s more, people often complain of detox smell, perhaps caused by stress or some kind of chemical imbalance as the drugs leave your system.
+What’s more, people often complain of a detox smell, perhaps caused by stress or some kind of chemical imbalance as the drugs leave your system.

 Some people describe this as sweating out toxins, but there doesn’t seem to be any evidence that’s what’s happening.
 Regardless, many insist there is a specific smell associated with detox.